Casablanca Records: Post-Bogart years

 Casablanca was not as successful without Bogart running the company.
 Its only notable releases from 1980 onward were the Robin Williams debut comedy LP Reality, What A Concept!
 (1981), the soundtrack to the movie Flashdance (1983), and the final three Kiss LP's on Casablanca: Unmasked, Music from "The Elder", and Creatures of the Night.
 Dusty Springfield's sole release on Casablanca, 1982's White Heat, came and went with little notice due to the label's mounting internal problems.
 The most successful act on the label during the 1980s was R&B singer Stephanie Mills, who came to the label after PolyGram bought the 20th Century Fox Records label and absorbed its artists and back catalog into Casablanca.
 The last album released by the label was Animotion's Strange Behavior in 1986, which was a modest seller.
 By that time, PolyGram had folded Casablanca Records, moving some of its acts to Mercury Records and dropping others.

-Official biography
+Official book

 In 2009, Casablanca co-founder Larry Harris released an insider's history, written with Curt Gooch, of the label with a book entitled And Party Every Day: The Inside Story of Casablanca Records.